trapexit/mergerfs/README.md

 #### Why use mergerfs over aufs?

-While aufs can offer better peak performance mergerfs offers more configurability and is generally easier to use. mergerfs also doesn't offer the overlay features which tends to result in whiteout files being left around the underlying filesystems.
+While aufs can offer better peak performance mergerfs offers more configurability and is generally easier to use. mergerfs however doesn't offer the overlay features which tends to result in whiteout files being left around the underlying filesystems.

 #### Why use mergerfs over LVM/ZFS/BTRFS/RAID0 drive concatenation / striping?

-A single drive failure will lead to full pool failure without additional redundency. mergerfs performance a similar behavior without the catastrophic failure and lack of recovery.
+A single drive failure will lead to full pool failure without additional redundancy. mergerfs performs a similar behavior without the catastrophic failure and lack of recovery.
 Drives can fail and all other data will continue to be accessable.

 #### It's mentioned that there are some security issues with mhddfs.
 What are they?
 How does mergerfs address them?

 [mhddfs](https://github.com/trapexit/mhddfs) tries to handle being run as **root** by calling [getuid()](https://github.com/trapexit/mhddfs/blob/cae96e6251dd91e2bdc24800b4a18a74044f6672/src/main.c#L319) and if it returns **0** then it will [chown](http://linux.die.net/man/1/chown) the file.
 Not only is that a race condition but it doesn't handle many other situations.
 Rather than attempting to simulate POSIX ACL behaviors the proper behavior is to use [seteuid](http://linux.die.net/man/2/seteuid) and [setegid](http://linux.die.net/man/2/setegid), become the user making the original call and perform the action as them.
 This is how [mergerfs](https://github.com/trapexit/mergerfs) handles things.

 If you are familiar with POSIX standards you'll know that this behavior poses a problem. **seteuid** and **setegid** affect the whole process and **libfuse** is multithreaded by default.
 We'd need to lock access to **seteuid** and **setegid** with a mutex so that the several threads aren't stepping on one another and files end up with weird permissions and ownership.
 This however wouldn't scale well.
 With lots of calls the contention on that mutex would be extremely high.
 Thankfully on Linux and OSX we have a better solution.

 OSX has a [non-portable pthread extension](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man2/pthread_setugid_np.2.html) for per-thread user and group impersonation.

 Linux does not support [pthread_setugid_np](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man2/pthread_setugid_np.2.html) but user and group IDs are a per-thread attribute though documentation on that fact or how to manipulate them is not well distributed.
-From the **4.00** release of the Linux man-pages project for [setuid](http://man7.org/linux/man-pages/man2/setuid.2.html)
+From the **4.00** release of the Linux man-pages project for [setuid](http://man7.org/linux/man-pages/man2/setuid.2.html).

 > At the kernel level, user IDs and group IDs are a per-thread attribute.
 However, POSIX requires that all threads in a process share the same credentials.
 The NPTL threading implementation handles the POSIX requirements by providing wrapper functions for the various system calls that change process UIDs and GIDs.
 These wrapper functions (including the one for setuid()) employ a signal-based technique to ensure that when one thread changes credentials, all of the other threads in the process also change their credentials.
 For details, see nptl(7).

 Turns out the setreuid syscalls apply only to the thread.
 GLIBC hides this away using RT signals to inform all threads to change credentials.
 Taking after **Samba** mergerfs uses **syscall(SYS_setreuid,...)** to set the callers credentials for that thread only.
 Jumping back to **root** as necessary should escalated privileges be needed (for instance: to clone paths).

 For non-Linux systems mergerfs uses a read-write lock and changes credentials only when necessary.
 If multiple threads are to be user X then only the first one will need to change the processes credentials.
 So long as the other threads need to be user X they will take a readlock allow multiple threads to share the credentials.
 Once a request comes in to run as user Y that thread will attempt a write lock and change to Y's credentials when it can.
 If the ability to give writers priority is supported then that flag will be used so threads trying to change credentials don't starve.
 This isn't the best solution but should work reasonably well.
 As new platforms are supported if they offer per thread credentials those APIs will be adopted.

 # SUPPORT